segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-adwords.md

 ### <a name="sdkVersion"></a>SDK version
 ------
-Use the 'gtag.js' version if you are connecting Google Adwords to your website for the first time.
+Use the 'gtag.js' version if you are connecting Google Ads to your website for the first time.

 ### <a name="conversionID"></a>Conversion ID
 ------
-You can find the conversion tracking ID in the Google Adwords system interface.
+You can find the conversion tracking ID in the Google Ads system interface.

 ### <a name="businessType"></a>Business type
 ------